Index154/slideshow-gallery/README.md

 ### Minor
 - Configurable hotkeys
-- Reduced chances of duplicate images in the grid
+- Reduced chances of duplicate images in the grid (ideally 0)
 - Config for whether the grid images should be the same after reloading (rememberImages flag)
-- Full freedom in image count selection + automatic scaling to the window size
+- Full freedom in image count selection + automatic scaling to the window size (annoying and hard to implement)
 - One combined notification for all missing folders
 - Maybe put some "config" values into other files
 - Better looking UI
-- A toggleable way to see an image's rating without right-click
+- A toggleable way to see an image's rating without right-clicking it
 - Re-write of this documentation
+- In-app help pages?

 # Detailed functionality
 ## Files